 The history of this massive site is grim, to say the least.
-Callan Park was opened in 1878, at a time where mental asylum patients across Australia were being treated like half-humans i.e. being chained up.
-Callan Park opened up with the hope of treating patients in a more humane fashion, and improving their lives through the relatively new medical discipline of psychiatry.
+Callan Park was opened in 1878, at a time when mental asylum patients across Australia were being treated like half-humans i.e. being chained up.
+Callan Park opened up with the hope of treating patients in a more humane fashion and improving their lives through the relatively new medical discipline of psychiatry.

-But despite the Park’s best efforts, the asylum soon became overcrowded, underfunded and forgot, creating a toxic climate where sadistic nurses thrived and good souls suffocated.
+But despite the Park’s best efforts, the asylum soon became overcrowded, underfunded and forgotten, creating a toxic climate where sadistic nurses thrived and good souls suffocated.

 Throughout the years there were accusations of elderly patients bashed with a leather strap filled with studs, patients forced into straitjackets for more than five days at a time, and pills being forced down patients’ throats with the full knowledge they would have a severe allergic reaction.